illini-motorsports/illini-motorsports/README.md

 #### A Git Client

-If you are new to git, I'll point you [here](http://www.vogella.com/tutorials/Git/article.html).
-It's a fairly in-depth explanation of git but if you skim through it you should pick up all you need to know for using the git.
-Reading this is more necessary if you are going to use a command line interface and less necessary if you are going to use a GUI git client.

 ##### [Git CLI - Linux](http://git-scm.com/download/linux)
 If you're an awesome person and on Linux, you can use the command line interface for git.
 Because you're awesome, I'm assuming you already know how to install things onto your computer.